stevengharris/NSXcode/README.md

 The NodeSwift build process and the definition of the entry points that are exposed to Node.js are defined in the `MyProductNS` directory.
 The following steps were required to set up the `MyProductNS` directory in a way that can build the Node module and make it easy to iterate with changes in the Xcode project.

 1. Add a `package.json` modeled on the one in the NodeSwift  [example](https://github.com/kabiroberai/node-swift/tree/main/example).
 You can leave the dependencies section empty initially.
+Note: If you want to access the exported entry points from JavaScript (perhaps via TypeScript) code, you need to include an `"exports": "./.build/Module.node"` section in `package.json.
+This is not included in the NodeSwift example.

 2. Install `node-swift` as a dependency using `npm install <relative path to the node-swift repo you cloned>`.
 This creates a symlink in your `node_modules` directory and updates the dependencies section of `package.json`.